AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/how-to/images.md

 }
 ```

-To load the web-optimized image of th  referenced image in your application, used the `_dynamicUrl` of the `primaryImage` as the image's source URL.
+To load the web-optimized image of the referenced image in your application, used the `_dynamicUrl` of the `primaryImage` as the image's source URL.

 In React, displaying a web-optimized image from AEM Publish looks like: